imdrasil/jennifer.cr/docs/configuration.md

   <<: *defaults
 ```

-Also dsl could be used:
+This also can be written using DSL:

 ```crystal
 Jennifer::Config.configure do |conf|